 Which is better, cable or satellite?

 It’s time to choose between cable and satellite internet providers.
-This guide will explain what you should be looking for when selecting a new internet service provider.
+This guide will explain what you should look for when selecting a new internet service provider.

 What are the benefits of having a satellite internet provider?